fashion125/Video-Streaming-App/README.md

 # Video-Streaming
-This is a video streaming project in Swift
+This is a video streaming project in Swift for for iPhone, iPad and Apple TV.

 https://www.kanopystreaming.com/